Last Updated on October 19, 2022.

 - In case of a power outage you should have a back up plan as to how you will keep your hedgehog warm or cool.

 - Refer to our Keeping Your Hedgehog Warm guide for more information.

 Hedgehogs do not require routine vaccinations but we do recommend an annual veterinary visit for well pet care.
 This will keep you acquainted with your veterinarian and your veterinarian acquainted with your pet.
 Your vet may be able to spot problems that you don’t recognize.

 It is extremely important to pick up your hedgehog and inspect it every day for signs that something may be wrong.
-Our little friends cannot communicate that they are injured or ill so it is up to us ensure their health and safety.
+Our little friends cannot communicate that they are injured or ill so it is up to us to ensure their health and safety.
 It is much easier to treat a minor problem or illness rather than to let a problem go unnoticed until it is severe and much more detrimental to your pet.

 Green poops can be caused by stress, diet change, travel, infection or anything else that might upset the digestive tract.
 It occurs because food moves through the digestive tract much too quickly.
-The green color caused by bile, which would normally break down in digestion.
+The green color is caused by bile, which would normally break down in digestion.
 Green poop that is caused by traveling or change in environment should clear up in two to three days.
 If it lasts longer, an antibiotic from a veterinarian may be required.